ariadne-cps/ariadne/doc/smt_solver_design.md

   branch;
 - preserving branches known to be unreachable merely so they can be artificially exercised.
+- injecting all domain-fixed theory atoms as unconditional level-zero CDCL
+  assignments: although exact-domain classification is sound, the first attempt bypassed theory-conflict learning/minimization paths and changed the treatment of simplified strict atoms under epsilon semantics.
+Propagation must therefore be integrated as theory implications with reasons rather than raw assignments.

 The Git history contains the experimental details; this document records the resulting design decisions.